nir/jupylet/README.md

 ## Spread the Word

-Jupylet is a new library; if you would like to see it grow and evelove you can help it tremendously with a few clicks - let your friends know about it!
+Jupylet is a new library and you can help it grow with a few clicks - let your friends know about it!